-In the event of a Change of Control of the Issuer (as defined in Condition 5(c) of the Terms and Conditions of the Bonds), each Bondholder will have the right to request that the Issuer redeem or purchase (or procure purchase of) all or part of its Bonds at their principal amount, together with any accrued interest thereon (or, in the case of purchase, an amount equal to such accrued interest).
+In the event of a Change of Control of the Issuer (as defined in Condition 5(c)), each Bondholder will have the right to request that the Issuer redeem or purchase (or procure purchase of) all or part of its Bonds at their principal amount, together with any accrued interest thereon (or, in the case of purchase, an amount equal to such accrued interest).
 In such case, any trading market in respect of those Bonds in respect of which such redemption right is not exercised may become illiquid.
 Investors may not be able to reinvest the moneys they receive upon such early redemption in securities with the same yield as the redeemed Bonds.